-3.1 On receipt of a Complaint, the Research Integrity Officer will acknowledge receipt of the Complaint and inform the Responsible Executive Officer and General Counsel.
-Note that anonymous Complaints will only be dealt with in accordance with clause 1.5 of this Procedure.4
+- 3.1 On receipt of a Complaint, a Research Integrity Officer will acknowledge receipt of the Complaint and inform the Responsible Executive Officer, Designated Officer and General Counsel.
+Note that anonymous Complaints will only be dealt with in accordance with clause 1.5 of this Procedure.4 - 3.2 If the Complaint involves an Affiliated Titleholder, a Research Integrity Officer will inform the Responsible Executive Officer of the University's requirements to the Affiliated Organisation.